Literally meeting you where you’re at.

 A: Yes.
-Therapists still follow the same legal guidelines regarding confidentiality that we adhere to during in-person sessions.
+Therapists and providers still follow the same legal guidelines regarding confidentiality that we adhere to during in-person sessions.
 We will also ensure that when we are providing a telehealth session, we are doing so from a secure, private, HIPAA compliant location.
-Your therapist will be in a private location to ensure your privacy.
+Your therapist or provider will be in a private location to ensure your privacy.
 It is important that you, as the client, also ensure that you are in a private and confidential space when you engage in a tele-session in order to ensure privacy on your end.
 We encourage you to find a space in which you are the only person, others cannot hear you or interrupt, and that you feel safe and secure in your space.

 Q: What happens if we have technical issues?

 A: While we hope this is not an issue for you, if technical problems arise, we will do our best to troubleshoot and re-engage in the session.
-If we are unable to resolve the technical difficulties, or unable to provide therapy due to ongoing connection issues, you will only be charged for the time we were actually able to “meet” with you.
+If we are unable to resolve the technical difficulties, or unable to provide therapy or medication management due to ongoing connection issues, you will only be charged for the time we were actually able to “meet” with you.